Biography

 Research Interests

 My proposed PhD thesis is to investigate the effects of orbital eccentricity and its evolution on planetary climate, with focuses on defining the inner edge of the habitable zone and eccentricity-driven snowball bifurcation.
-I crafts low-order mathematical models, serving as a simplified framework to capture the essence of climate dynamics, and I also uses Global Climate Models (GCMs) for a more comprehensive investigation of complex climate feedback mechanisms.
+I craft low-order mathematical models, serving as a simplified framework to capture the essence of climate dynamics, and I also uses Global Climate Models (GCMs) for a more comprehensive investigation of complex climate feedback mechanisms.

 Publications